apache/incubator-kie-kogito-runtimes/README.md

     $ droolsjbpm-build-bootstrap/script/mvn-all.sh -Dfull clean install

+* Do a sanity check of the artifacts by running the examples from the zips.

-The distribution zips are in the directory `droolsjbpm-build-distribution/droolsjbpm-uber-distribution/target`.
+    * The distribution zips are in the directory `droolsjbpm-build-distribution/droolsjbpm-uber-distribution/target`.

-If everything is perfect (tested by QA etc):
+If everything is perfect (compiles, hudson is all blue and sanity checks succeed):

 * Define the version and adjust the sources accordingly: